-Having said that, complimentary or included insurance doesn't have it's own fee, which means it is at "no extra cost".
-So this type of credit card extra can save you the time and money that comes with organising standalone travel insurance.
+Having said that, complimentary or included insurance doesn't have its own fee, which means it is at "no extra cost".
+So this credit card perk can save you the time and money that comes with organising standalone travel insurance.
 It can also reduce the cost of any unforeseen emergencies that may pop up while you’re overseas.

 What are the types of complimentary travel insurance?